Move to CaymanFree Relocation Checklist

 Real estate and lifestyle

-• Choose BVI for privacy, villas, boating, and quieter island identity.
+• Choose BVI for privacy, sailing, villas, lower-density routines, and a more niche island identity.

 Which should you choose?

-For most serious relocators who want schools, healthcare, professional services, infrastructure, and real estate liquidity, Cayman is the safer answer.
+For most full-time relocators who need schools, healthcare, professional services, infrastructure, and property-market depth, Cayman is usually the more practical base.
 BVI is more niche: excellent for boating lifestyle, privacy, and people comfortable with smaller-island constraints.

-• Choose Cayman if: family logistics, school quality, healthcare, business services, and convenience matter.
+• Choose Cayman if family logistics, school choice, healthcare access, business services, and convenience matter most.

-• Choose BVI if: sailing, privacy, quiet, and a smaller community are the main goal.
+• Choose BVI if sailing, privacy, quiet, villas, and a smaller community are the main goal.

 Trust note